nizamofhyd/dogs-android/README.md

 Please checkout branch `develop` where all the changes are pushed to.

 Unit tests using Mockk.io:
-Includes test for view model.
-More tests to be added to other layers.
+Includes test for view model, domain and data layers.

 Functionality:
 App home screen lists the dog breeds.